htmlburger/wpemerge-theme/README.md

 - ES6 for JavaScript.
 Separate bundles are created for front-end, administration and login pages.
 - [Webpack](https://webpack.js.org/) to transpile and bundle assets, create sprites, optimize images etc.
 - [Browsersync](https://www.browsersync.io/) for synchronized browser development.
-- Autoloading for all classes in the `App\` namespace.
+- Autoloading for all classes in your `App\` namespace.
 - Automatic, fool-proof style and script cache breaker.
-- PHP, JavaScript and SASS linting using single yarn commands.
+- WPCS, JavaScript and SASS linting using single yarn commands.
-- Optional CSS packages:
+- Single-command optional CSS package installation:
     - Boostrap 4
     - Bulma
     - Foundation
     - Tachyons
     - FontAwesome
-- PHP unit testing scaffolding
+- WP Unit Test scaffolding for your own classes.

 ## Requirements